JerryBHuang/s2021sv_torch/README.md

 # s2021sv_torch
-I learned pytorch in the summer vacation of 2021, which is my study material.
+I learned neutral network in the summer vacation of 2021, which is my study material.